“All I Want” Lyrics Meaning (Kodaline)

 Conclusion: A Love That Lingers Long After It Ends

-Even when love is over, its effects stick around.
+“All I Want” is a short song that speaks to that heavy feeling of missing someone, the kind that makes you wish you could turn back time.
 This song reminds us how much someone can change us and how hard it is to let that go.

 You can listen to “All I Want” on Spotify and Amazon.